 You can see it here on one of our other favorite recipes, Instant Pot country style ribs.
 The biggest difference between using a pressure cooker vs. your oven, grill, smoker or air fryer is that it won’t get crispy on the outside with the first.
 That is kinda’ obvious but I will say the bit of crisp with these flavors makes it out of this world!

 You can print recipe below but first let me tell you a few other things we have used this pork rub recipe on and guests have gone crazy over them:

 - Most of the time you’re goin to use 3/4″-1″ thick but if yours are bigger this is how to cook 2 inch thick Pork Chops.
 They’re best baked in the oven but you could throw them in as Crockpot pork chops with apples too.

 - Our Instant Pot pork shoulder gets pulled fork tender in a little over an hour which is crazy to me.

 - Or if you are Mrs. Forgetful like me you can even spray the top of a frozen pork shoulder in Instant Pot to get it to stick and it works great on that as well.

 - Seasoned pork chops we have already discussed.
 SO much better than just the boring salt and pepper combo of the past.

-- Pork butts get a bad rap but cook tender because of all the fat it has on it.
+- Instant Pot frozen pork butt (the name gets a bad rap) cooks tender because of all the fat it has on it.
 You can always discard that part when it is done but is great during the baking process.